inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 # Ollama Chat Service Demo

-There are two demonstrations of the chat web-app that uses Ollama as an LLM chat service.
+There are two demonstrations of the chat web-app that use Ollama as an LLM chat service.
 The following instructions describe how to set up a local Ollama service with which the web-app can interact, send queries, and show the chat service's responses.